MattWilcox/native-base/README.md

 I care a great deal about the end user.
 The end user might be someone like me, or nothing like me.
 They may be using a 27" high DPI display, or on a tiny phone with big visible pixels.
 Maybe they're using a game console and old TV, or maybe they're using a high-end VR headset.
 They might be on hard-wired gigabit networks, or on patchy mobile networks with intermittent connectivity.
 They may have 20:20 vision or be completely blind.
 Perhaps they are dyslexic, or incapable of fine motor movement.
 They may love animations, or they may become physically uncomfortable in reaction to motion.
 They may be a he, or a she, or a something else.
 They may be any combination of any of those, and an unknowable array more.
 Perhaps the site is being translated into another language I don't speak via a localised URL, and it flows right to left.
 Or top to bottom.
 The person consuming content may not be human at all - they may be a search engine or scraper service visiting the site.

-The technologies of the web, by careful design, enable a single web page to cater for _all of those end users_ at once.
+The technologies of the web, by their careful design, enable a single web page to cater for _all of those end users_ at once.
 If you code your HTML and CSS properly.
 If you treat JavaScript as an enhancement, and not a core requirement.

 HTML is not merely wrapper code required to let you style things.
-CSS is not merely a strange language used to make that content pretty.
+CSS is not merely a language used to make that content pretty.
 They are technologies to describe content, enable its broad consumption and understanding, and _also_ to make it pretty.

 Most of the web consists of static pages; text, some pictures, and maybe a video.
 Most of the web's content is not app-like, by which I mean something that requires real-time interaction and dynamically updating regions.
 Yet frameworks designed for the creation of app-like experiences are all too often used to instead output "apps" that are little more than a way to display regular static text and image content - but fashionably foregoing a full page refresh.

-Understand that those frameworks are specialist tooling - effectively "custom browser engines" operating inside an _actual browser engine_ - and by necessity of that fact they are more narrowly considered and unavoidably less efficient.
-If you are using them only to deliver pages of text, some images, and a bit of video - you have used the wrong tool.
+Understand that those frameworks are specialist tooling - effectively their own "custom browser engines" operating inside an _actual browser engine_ - and by necessity of that fact they are more narrowly considered and unavoidably less efficient.
+If you are using them only to deliver pages of text, some images, and a bit of video - it's extremely likely you have used the wrong tool.
 It will cut off or inconvenience some of the people that might otherwise have been able to consume that content.

 I want to make it clear: the vast majority of the web's content is suitable and appropriate to be implemented using only the core technologies of the web.
 Technologies which are designed, built, tested, and iterated over _decades_ specifically for the task of handling text, pictures, and some multi-media - for all types of consumer and context - with all manner of considerations and accommodations already thought through, of which the casual developer may not be aware, and for which those fashionable frameworks may have no accommodations.